Knowledge of artificial respiration and external chest compression

-Method of mouth-to-mouth blowing
+Operation method of mouth-to-mouth blowing

-Before the artificial respiration is performed, the collar, tops, and trousers, etc., that impede the breathing on the wounded person should be untied quickly so that the chest can expand freely and the food inside the mouth of the wounded person that hinders breathing can be quickly removed.
-When artificial respiration is done, the injured person should lie supine so that the head is turned back and the nostrils face upwards.
-If the tongue roots are subsiding, they should be pulled out to make the respiratory tract clear.
-The volume and pressure of the air blow were slightly larger.
-After 10 to 20 blows, the air volume gradually decreased, and the chest rose slightly.
+Before the application of artificial respiration, the collar, coat, belt, etc. of the wounded that obstruct breathing should be quickly untied so that the chest can expand freely, and the food that obstructs breathing in the mouth of the wounded should be quickly taken out.
+When doing artificial respiration, the wounded should be made to lie on his back with his head tilted back and his nostrils facing upward.
+If the root of the tongue sags, it should be pulled out to make the respiratory tract unblocked.
+The amount and pressure of blowing are slightly larger, and gradually decrease after blowing 10-20 times, with the chest rising slightly.

-Thoracic cardiac compression
+Extrathoracic cardiac compression

 The method is to use artificial strength to help the heart to resume beating and maintain blood circulation throughout the body when the heart stops beating.